SEARCH FOR RECIPES

 initially i just wanted to document the family recipes, but later the blog paved for me to try various recipes from different regions of india, different countries and i got completely hooked. i also develop recipes. am also a meditator & spiritual seeker on the path. spiritual masters who inspired me from childhood – gautam buddha, osho, raman maharshi and jiddu krishnamurthi.

-i get a lot of emails, that i am from which caste or religion or which part of india. i personally don’t believe in caste, creed or religion. for me humanity is the religion. however, tracing my roots… i am half buddhist, half keralite hindu, half sri lankan, half goan christian, half portuguese married to a punjabi. raised in a multi ethnic and multi cultural family in a very cosmo multi mumbai. and the only language i know is humanity.
+i get a lot of emails, that i am from which caste or religion or which part of india. i personally don’t believe in caste, creed or religion. for me humanity is the religion. however, tracing my roots… i come from a multi lineage, multi ethnic and multi cultural family… from kerala, andhra, goa, maharashtra, karnataka and punjab…. and raised in a very cosmopolitan mumbai… and the only language i know is humanity.

 about the blog: this blog is a vegetarian blog with vegetarian and vegan recipes. mostly indian but some world cuisine as well. there are some baking recipes as well. i have a passion of baking, especially baking breads.